 I’m equally passionate about elevating our industry, so I want to continue creating more educational courses.
 Our industry has a really good trade association called the Coin Laundry Association, but it’s a small association.
 They have limited reach and ability.
 So I’ve taken it upon myself to give back.
 For the last 30 minutes, we’ve talked about a lot of business concepts that are harder to implement than they sound.
 They shouldn’t be as hard as they are to learn on your own.

 Perfect example, I created a course designed to help people get into the industry the right way.
 The course is $1,000, which sounds like a lot, but I can confidently say after 12 years in the industry there’s probably a six figure value in that.

 That’s great.
 Well we’re just about out of time.
 Dave, I want to thank you for being on the show.
 How best can someone find out more information on what you do and how you can help them on their journey?

 Thanks for that, Marc.
 Yeah, they can reach me at, I’m on LinkedIn and Facebook as Dave Laundromat Millionaire Menz.
 My website, laundromatmillionaire.com, is where you’ll find my book, podcast, course and more.
 If you’re interested in getting into any industry, but specifically laundromats, take your time: It’s amazing what you can learn in six months.

 Great, we’ll link to all of that in the show notes.
-Thank you again, and thank you to everyone who tuned in to today’s episode.
+Thank you again, Dave.
+And thank you to everyone who tuned into today’s episode.
 Don’t forget to follow The Agent of Wealth on the platform you listen from and leave us a review of the show.
 We are currently accepting new clients, if you’d like to schedule a 1-on-1 consultation with our advisors, please do so below.